 When dealing with only this moment, free of the past, then you begin to respond to what is happening with a rational and reasoned approach.
 If the past keeps coming into the present, you will always find yourself overwhelmed by the simplest of struggles.

 This is sometimes one of the most important issues to address.
 Many of us find it very difficult to do this.
-We keep finding ourselves caught up in “stories” in our head about our kids.
-We can even begin to dislike our kids, and hold a great deal of anger.
+We keep finding ourselves caught up in “stories” in our heads about our kids.
+We can even begin to dislike our kids and hold a great deal of anger.

 If you find yourself in a place where you struggle with being emotionally reactive…then you may want to consider PARENT COACHING, as this is an option for addressing the underlying thoughts and beliefs that cause this.
 Another option is to find a counselor in your area.
 A third option is to consider one of my products designed to help you let go of some of the thoughts and emotions that keep bring up the past.